4eckd/betcartel/readme.md

 | ♾️ limited database update concurrency | few concurrency limitations |
 | ✔️ blogs, dev sites, documentation, single editor sites | any site |

-The main trade-off of using SQLite+S3 with ServerlessWP is:
+The main trade-off of using SQLite+S3 with betcartel is:
 - if requests are handled by multiple underlying serverless functions at the same time and make a change to the database, the competing requests may fail.
 Sites with multiple editors working at the same time or receiving many form submissions aren't a great fit for SQLite+S3.

 Want to give it a try?
 Setup a private S3 bucket and use these environment variables: